panchalnital/laravelPostManagement/README.md

 # Create a simple Laravel application for managing posts. using Laravel v8.83.27 (PHP v8.2.12) system
 Create a simple Laravel application for managing posts.-

+1. Authentication: Users should be able to register, login, and logout.
+2. CRUD operations for managing posts:
+     Create a new post
+     Read posts
+     Update a post
+     Delete a post
+3. Form validation for creating and updating posts.
+4. Unit tests for the CRUD operations.
+5. Implement role-based access control (e.g., admin and regular user roles).
+6. Implement pagination for the list of posts.

 ## Install